 I shrugged, and tried to be casual.
 “I was told I had a gift.”

 “Ah, the statement of faith, just before the sucker punch.”

-Everyone knew to call customers in distress was a difficult job at best.
+Everyone knew calling customers in distress was a difficult job at best.
 It required tact and diplomacy, a trait I’d acquired over time because of my situation.
-It had been a strange match of opportunity and unrealized talent when a disgruntled customer had come into the office and verbally attacked Mr. Bartleby, a senior partner.
+It had been a strange match of opportunity and unrealized talent when a disgruntled customer had come into the office and verbally attacked Mr Bartleby, a senior partner.

 I’d talked the customer down, and talked myself into the job.
 I’d only agreed to do it because it came with the promise of a promotion.
 Now I was considering an exit strategy, it probably didn’t matter.